Who can use Valtrex?

 The viruses that cause herpes infections live in your body even between outbreaks.
 Taking Valtrex may reduce the length and severity of flare-ups.
 It also treats your symptoms during a flare-up, helping to heal sores faster, stopping more sores from forming, and reducing the itching and pain.

-If you suffer from regular flare-ups of any type of herpes simplex infection your doctor might prescribe Valtrex to help suppress the virus and reduce the number of flare ups you experience.
+If you suffer from regular flare-ups of any type of herpes simplex virus infection your doctor might prescribe Valtrex to help suppress the virus and reduce the number of flare ups you experience.

 When should I start to take Valtrex?